KasparEtter/ef1p/pages/internet/internet.md

 If we ignore newer versions of the protocol and rarely used features, HTTP is a fairly simple protocol and thus an excellent first example.
 HTTP works according to the [client-server model](#client-server-model):
-The client sends a request and the server sends back a response.
+The client sends a request, and the server sends back a response.
 The first line of the request starts with the
 [request method](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods),
 which specifies whether the request is about